pywbem/pywbem/docs/intro.rst

   Limitations:

-  - The mock support of pywbem (see :ref:`Mock support`) does not support the ``ModifyClass`` operation.
+  - The mock support of pywbem (see :ref:`Mock WBEM server`) does not support the ``ModifyClass`` operation.
 Note that in its implementation of the CIM-XML protocol, pywbem does support the ``ModifyClass`` operation.